Planned Tourist VAT Hike Will Hit Red Wall Jobs, Benefit EU's Duty Free Shoppers

 The retail private sector wants a digitised end-to-end software solution, at no expense to the taxpayer.
 They are pledging millions to develop software for a digital customs infrastructure – as Turkey, Portugal, Spain, Italy and France have done to keep the revenue from international tourists coming in.
 Retailers, airports and ports have taken the initiative and digitised their point-of-sale for international customers.
 Taxpayers will benefit from a thriving retail sector that makes its contribution to an economic recovery.

-The proposal from Sunak to abolish duty free shopping come as the Irish government has sensibly gone down the opposite route, reducing the minimum purchase threshold for tax-free shopping from €175 to €75 to “to ensure that Irish retailers are supported in this extraordinary time.”
+The proposal from Sunak to abolish duty free shopping come as the Irish government has sensibly gone in the opposite direction, reducing the minimum purchase threshold for tax-free shopping from €175 to €75 to “to ensure that Irish retailers are supported in this extraordinary time.”
 Not only does this boost the attractiveness of the UK’s closest neighbour to foreign shoppers, it means UK consumers could fly to Dublin and spend €75 on shopping with no VAT charge.
 If Dublin is reducing taxes to support retailers, what message does the UK’s government policy send to tourists?

-Note: UPDATE: The Treasury are not amused, unsolicited, they have sent us this below:
+“Around 92% of visitors to the UK don’t use the VAT Retail Export Scheme and extending it to the EU could increase total costs up to £1.4 billion a year.
+Tax-free shopping is still available in store when goods are posted to overseas addresses.
+This is a getting rid of a tax cut that mainly benefits foreign billionaires.”